ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-dottie-number.md

     Where $a_n$ is a sequence of rational numbers.
     <p></p>

-    <i>As a side note, to prove this we assumed that $g$ was infinitely differentiable which is required to created a Taylor series for it.
-This is in fact true, but it just wasn't proved above.</i>
+    <i>As a side note, to prove this we assumed that $g$ is infinitely differentiable and that $0$ fell in its interval of convergence, two things necessary to create a Taylor series for it and plug $0$ into it.
+These two facts are indeed true, they just weren't proved above.</i>
   </p>
 </details>